 Do you have other options?

 If you want to earn money for college, find adventure, or travel, don't assume you must enlist.
-The pamphlet It's My Life: A Guide to Alternatives After High School can walk you through many options for thinking about jobs and careers, serving your country, seeing the world, and paying for training or college.
+Peaceful Careers Alternatives can walk you through many options for thinking about jobs and careers, serving your country, seeing the world, and paying for training or college.

 - A Solider's Life: This website and video are made for high school students to discourage them from enlisting in the military.
 All of the production staff who created the 10-minute video are students, ranging from middle school to college.
 The Charlottesville Center for Peace and Justice and Veterans for Peace co-created the video with professional photographer and CCPJ Board member Richard Lord.